Author: Dr. Jean-Paul Rodrigue

 Transport activities have an impact on hydrological conditions and water quality.
 Fuel, chemicals, and other hazardous particulates discarded from aircraft, cars, trucks, and trains or port and airport terminal operations can contaminate hydrographic systems.

 Besides, various types of garbage containing metals and plastic are not easily biodegradable.
-They can persist on the sea surface for long periods of time and can be a severe impediment to maritime navigation in inland waterways and at sea and affecting as well as berthing operations.
-Ballast waters are required to control a ship’s stability and draft and to modify its center of gravity in relation to cargo carried and the variance in weight distribution.
-Ballast waters acquired in a region may contain invasive aquatic species that, when discharged in another region may thrive in a new marine environment and disrupt the natural marine ecosystem.
-Invasive species have resulted in significant changes in nearshore ecosystems, especially in coastal lagoons and inlets.
-Major oil spills from oil cargo vessel accidents are one of the most severe problems of pollution from maritime transport activities.
+They can persist on the sea surface for long periods of time.
+They can be a severe impediment to maritime navigation in inland waterways and at sea and affecting as well as berthing operations.
+Ballast waters are required to control a ship’s stability and draft and to modify its center of gravity in relation to the cargo carried and the variance in weight distribution.
+Ballast waters acquired in a region may contain invasive aquatic species that, when discharged in another region, may thrive in a new marine environment and disrupt the natural marine ecosystem.
+Invasive species have significantly changed nearshore ecosystems, especially in coastal lagoons and inlets.
+Major oil spills from oil cargo vessel accidents are one of the most severe pollution problems from maritime transport activities.

 e.
 Soil quality